JDACS4C-IMPROVE/docs/content/using_csa_parsl.rst

 After executing the workflow, the inference results, including test data predictions and performance scores, will be available in the output directory specified by the user.
 These results will be organized into subfolders based on the source dataset, target dataset, and split.
+To collate and summarize these results, see :doc:`using_csa_postprocess`.

 References